aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 ```

 As of Mar 2021, support for these labels is not yet implemented, so
-before doing this document presents some alternatives.
-The next
+before doing that work, this document presents some alternatives.
+The
-section outlines why we might want to do this.
+next section outlines why we might want to do this.

 ## Potential Issues